zoyamasood/ds2002-dp3/README.md

 You are allowed to work on this project with one other person, if you want to.
 But that is not required.
 See the "Submission & Grading" section at the bottom for instructions.

 Short instructions: You have been given your own SQS queue, and some AWS credentials to use.
-Write python that does the following:
+Write a single python script that does the following:

 1. Retrieves the messages that have been published to your queue.
 There are 10 in total.
 2. Each message contains two custom `MessageAttributes`: `order` and `word`.
 For instance, one message might contain an order of `3` and a word of `what`.